All applications will be considered by the course team who will consider key elements when making a decision on your

 If English isn't your first language, it’s important that you also include details of your most recent English language test score.

 You will be asked to complete a personal statement describing why you want to study on PG Dip Design for Visual Communication.
 This is a very important part of your application and should demonstrate a critical knowledge of and enthusiasm for the subject, and a well-articulated rationale for joining the course.

 We would like to hear about your academic and professional background; what you hope to achieve with the course; and the areas of design you hope to pursue such as editorial design, typography or information design.

 Ensure that your personal statement it is well written, clear and free of any spelling mistakes.
 It is your chance to impress the course team by showing a strong interest in the subject, demonstrating what you feel you would bring to the course, your appreciation of what the course can offer you and how you feel it might help you in the future.
 This can be demonstrated through work experience, previous studies and your personal experience.

 For postgraduate courses at UAL there are 2 rounds of applications.
 This is to ensure equal consideration and fairness for all of our applicants.
-You must apply for 19 December 2022 for Round 1 or by 3 April 2023 for Round 2.
+You must apply for 19 December 2022 for Round 1 or by 3 April 2023 for Round 2 for equal consideration.